tmikeschu/career-development-curriculum/README.md

 ### Who Does What
 Your career development team consists of:

-Allison Reu Singer, Community Affairs Manager
+**Allison Reu Singer, Community Affairs Manager, PD Curriculum Lead** Allison is the lead on all professional development sessions outside of Gear Up.
+If you have any questions on sessions or on deliverables, reach out to her (@allison_reu_singer).
+She checks on and provides any necessary feedback on PD deliverables for Modules 1 and 2, including feedback submissions.
+She is also available for 1-on-1 professional coaching or support throughout your time at Turing but especially in Modules 1 and 2.

-Meg Stewart, Employment Coordinator
+**Meg Stewart, Employment Coordinator**
+Meg conducts 1-on-1 meetings with students in Modules 3, 4, and after graduation to provide support on the job search.
+She checks on and provides any necessary feedback on PD deliverables for Modules 3 and 4.

-Lia James, Partnerships Manager
+**Lia James, Partnerships Manager**
+Lia creates relatioinships with companies across the country to find out their hiring needs and recommends students who meet those needs.
+She works with Meg and Allison to learn more about specific strengths and interests of students to help make connections with companies that are a good fit.

-Beth Sebian, Instructor, Gear Up M2-M4 Lead
+**Beth Sebian, Instructor, Gear Up M2-M4 Lead**

-Ellen Mary Hickmann, Director of Professional Learning, Gear Up M1 Lead

-Casey Cumbow, Instructor, Gear Up M1 Lead
+Beth creates and helps facilitate Gear Up sessions for Modules 2-4.
+Any questions about that curriculum or the M2-M4 deliverables can go to her.

+**Ellen Mary Hickmann, Director of Professional Learning & Casey Cumbow, Instructor, Gear Up M1 Leads** Ellen Mary and Casey co-create curriculum and co-facilitate sessions for the Module 1 Gear Up sessions.
+Any questions about those sessions or their deliverables can go to them.